Konstantin2033/patterns_lab2/README.md

 For saving information used Sql database and class-adapter for acsessing tables.
 In the program realised system of users through personal accounts, where several parcels can be linked to one user.

+**Process**
+You start with main window, where you can write down your tracing code and find your parcel, or authorize to your account and check all your parcels.
+If you dont have accoun you can create one.
+In account menu you can create new parcels or delete old ones.
+Also you canpick any of your parcles and check detail info about sender, reciver, time and type of parcel.
+Also there are checkpoint with date and tine to know location of your parcel.
+Without authorisation you can find a parcel by tracking code, but you wont be allowed do delete it.

 [Directory](Post/Classes) with classes

 The **KISS** principle.
 All classes written in the same way, with initialization and get/set methods.
 All variable have clear and understandable names, every utilized element of the forms also has proper name with main form name mentioning.